-FRA Ref Observation Recommended Action Risk Rating Contractor Completed 7.5-7.7 It was confirmed vulnerable persons have not been offered a person-centered fire risk assessment.
-The location of the resident requiring assistance should be recorded on a schematic drawing of the building with one of the categories defined in the code of practice assigned to them.
-See commentary 7.5-7.7.
-Substantial 8.6 Household/discarded items are being stored within the ventilated landing on the 10th floor.
-This was noted at the time of the assessment by the FCHO fire risk assessor and should be confirmed to have been removed.
-Tolerable 8.6 Recent UK fire incident information has been published warning of the increase in fire incidents involving Lithium Batteries used in electric scooters, and E-bikes.
+FRA Ref Observation Recommended Action Risk Rating Contractor Completed 7.5-7.7 Substantial 8.6 Recent UK fire incident information has been published warning of the increase in fire incidents involving Lithium Batteries used in electric scooters, and E-bikes.
+It is recommended residents are informed of the current precautions (see commentary 8.6) and the importance of not storing or charging electric scooters or E-bikes in the common parts of the block.
 Moderate 12.7-12.8 The residential sprinkler installation is near completion.
-There are outstanding flats to be accessed and the commissioning will take place.
-The isolation valves should be secure open on commissioning and a regular visual check to ensure the valves remain secure in the open position. system, maintenance and testing should be arranged in accordance with BS9521.
+There are outstanding flats to be accessed and the commissioning will take place in the near future.
+On commissioning of the sprinklers, a system of maintenance and testing should be initiated in accordance with BS 9521.
 Moderate